verbelowski/starlight/test.md

 # Terms of Use

-This software, including any accompanying code, documentation, and assets (collectively, the "Software"), is provided under the following terms:
+Starlight software, including all accompanying source code, documentation, and assets, is provided under the following terms:

 **License Grant:**